smithty8567/SongLyricGenerator/README.md

 ## Shortcomings of our model
 ------------------------------------------------------

 The generated lyrics lack creativity and tend to repeat various lines and phrases.
 This could be improved by training on a larger portion of the dataset.
-The lyrics also lack many literary devices that songs have such as alliteration, rhyming, and repitition.
+The lyrics also lack many literary devices that songs have such as alliteration, rhyming, and repetition.
 Additionally the network tends to end a song when the temperature is too low.
 Finally, our dataset is skewed heavily towards rap lyrics so the model struggles to generate other genre lyrics.